IRL2/nanover-docs/source/tutorials/vrclient.rst

 .. admonition:: Key point

     For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
-    Note that this option is often not possible with public & institutional networks (e.g. Eduroam) (Read details bellow).
+    Note that this option is often not possible with public & institutional networks (e.g. Eduroam).
+Please see details below.
     Instead, you can use your mobile hotspot.
 In this case, please ensure that all devices are connected to the hotspot, including the computer running the NanoVer server and your VR headset(s).